mmoessler/interactive-animated-illustration-tool/README.md

 - `initialIndex`: Array with length equal to the number of sliders containing the initial position/index for the slider.
 Note, index starts with 0!
 - `sliderValueParStr`: Array with length equal to the number of sliders containing the character strings displayed for each slider value
 - `slider_header`: Array with length equal to the number of sliders containing the character strings displayed for each slider
-- `button_header`: Array with length equal to the number of sliders containing the character strings dispclayed on the animate button for each slider
+- `button_header`: Array with length equal to the number of sliders containing the character strings displayed on the animate button for each slider
-- `slider_value_max`: Array with length equal to the number of sldiers containing the maximum position/index for each slider.
+- `slider_value_max`: Array with length equal to the number of sliders containing the maximum position/index for each slider.
 Note, index starts with 0!
 - `slider_value`: Array with length equal to the number of sliders containing the initial position/index for the slider.
 Note, index starts with 0!

 Customize the *values* of the following *keys* of the `figures` dictionary: